FileMaker Server event log messages

 Closing database [filename] due to serious error. ([error number])

 The specified file is being closed by FileMaker Server because of an error condition.
 The file may need to be recovered in an earlier version of FileMaker Pro.
 See Claris Pro and FileMaker Pro Help.

 Database [filename] could not be opened.
 Database may be damaged; use the Recover command in FileMaker Pro.

 The specified file failed the consistency check.
 Try opening the file in FileMaker Pro: start the FileMaker Pro application, then open the file and follow any onscreen instructions.
 (See Claris Pro and FileMaker Pro Help for information about recovering files.)
 Then try opening the file with FileMaker Server.
 See Opening hosted files.

 Database [filename] could not be opened in its current state: open it in FileMaker Pro first.

 The database might be in an older format.
-Databases need to be in FileMaker Pro 12 (FMP12) format for FileMaker Server or Claris Pro (CLARIS) format for Claris Pro before you can host them using the current version of FileMaker Server.
+Databases need to be in FileMaker Pro 12 (FMP12) format for FileMaker Server or Claris Pro (CLARIS) format for Claris Pro before you can host them using the current version of the host.
 Convert the database file to FMP12 or CLARIS format.
 See Claris Pro and FileMaker Pro Help.

 Database or temporary file [filename] is damaged and has been closed. ([error number])

 The database or its associated temporary file is damaged.
 Try opening the file in FileMaker Pro: start the FileMaker Pro application, then open the file and follow any onscreen instructions.
-(See FileMaker Pro Help for information about recovering files.)
+(See Claris Pro and FileMaker Pro Help for information about recovering files.)
 Then try opening the file with FileMaker Server.